gammasim/simulation_model/README.md

 The verified model consists of a set of json or yaml files verified to follow the corresponding schema file.
 The simtools application `simtools-validate-file-using-schema` is used for the verification.

-Validated parameters are used in successfully in [simtools](https://github.com/gammasim/simtools) (this needs to be documented).
+Validated parameters are used successfully in [simtools](https://github.com/gammasim/simtools) (this needs to be documented).
 Parameters which are validated can be submitted to the simulation model database.

 ### Implementation